catamphetamine/javascript-time-ago/README.md

 No locales are loaded by default.
 This is done to allow tools like Webpack take advantage of code splitting to reduce the resulting javascript bundle size.

-But server side doesn't need code splitting, so to load all available locales in Node.js one can use this shortcut:
+On the other hand, server side doesn't need code splitting, so to load all available locales in Node.js one can use this shortcut:

 ```js
 // A faster way to load all localization data for Node.js